Southern Ijaw

 The people and their language are known as Izon.
 The LGA also has a wide practice of religion such as Traditionalism and Christianity.

 It has institutions like the Niger Delta University (NDU), the Bayelsa state airport in Wilberforce Island and Federal Polytechnic, Ekowe.
 It is the home of Kolu United FC of Koluama II.

 The first democratically elected governor, Chief Diepreye Alamieyeseigha (DSP) hailed from the area.

-It has an area of 2,682 km^{2} and an estimated population of 572,732 as at 2024.
+It has an area of 2,682 km^{2} and an estimated population of 572,732 as of 2024.

 The postal code of the area is 560.
 The local government is made up of several towns and villages which include Igbomotoro, Peremabiri, Opuama, Eniwari, Angiama, Diebu, Ondewari, and Aziama.

-Climate

-In the Southern Ijaw, the wet season is mostly warm and overcast, the dry season is hot and mostly cloudy, and it is oppressive year round.
-Over the course of the year, the temperature typically varies from 72 °F to 86 °F and is rarely below 65 °F or above 89 °F.